 I have always loved being caught in a story.

 I read The Time Traveler’s Wife on a plane and sobbed through the last fifty pages.
-I didn’t make eye contact with my neighbors for fear they’d cringe at the crazy lady who couldn’t stop crying.
+I didn’t make eye contact with my neighbors for fear they’d cringe at the lady who couldn’t stop crying.

 I’ve read All the King’s Men more times than I can count, and every time I finish a big meal, I think about his perfect description: “I had just managed to get down the last spoonful of chocolate ice cream, which I had to tamp down into my gullet like wet concrete in a posthole…”

 Yup, I’m a reader.

 I’m so much of a reader that I’m also a writer.
 I started writing as a child because I wanted to create worlds of my own.
 Years later, I’ve continued because writing provides me the space to be profoundly empathetic.
 I can shed my skin, my life, and my worries for the skin, life, and worries of another.
 It’s a welcome relief.

 I’m a writer because I love to ask questions.
 And I’ve found that some answers can only be uncovered in stories.
 How would you live if you were a doctor and your infant child died because you missed the symptoms?
-What does searching for meteorites in Antarctica entail?
-Under what circumstances might an artist compromise her body in exchange for her artistic dreams?
-I’ve explored these questions, and more, in my writing: see “Permeable,” “Journal from the Field,” and “Form Ever Follows Function.”
+How do you grieve for what never was?
+What connections can happen on a bus, in the rain, on New Year’s Day?
+I’ve explored these questions, and more, in my writing: see “Permeable,” “A Kind of Vigil,” and “The Cadence of Rain.”

 I want to help you connect with great stories.
 Read more of my writing here.
 Or join my community of readers, Must Read Fiction, where I offer recommendations for fabulous reads, share interviews with authors, and free giveaways.